Feature Overview

 Preview textures

 Exported depth and index masks are not comprehendable by human eye.
-This rv exports additional preview masks alongside them.
+Thats why rv exports additional preview masks alongside them.

 Start with the small examples in examples/, then use the API reference when you need the full method signatures.